 Next Tacitus gives his readers a few historical footnotes, so to speak.
 He makes some clear statements about the man after whom the Christians were named:

 Broken down, the passage is interesting for being unlike ancient Christian formulations.
 It mentions 'Christ', but unlike Christian creeds omits 'Jesus'.
-Also entirely absent is the typical Christian formulation that Jesus died, was buried and was raised.
-Also unlike Christian creeds, Tacitus includes the detail that the death was 'during the reign of Tiberius'.
+Also entirely absent is the typical Christian formulation that Jesus was crucified, died, was buried and was raised.
+Also unlike Christian creeds, Tacitus includes the detail that the death was under a 'procurator' and 'during the reign of Tiberius'.
 This is not found in any standard Christian formulation to my knowledge.
 Only one biblical gospel even names Emperor Tiberius (the Gospel of Luke) and it does so only in a different context.
-Unlike Tacitus, Christian creeds also don't refer to Pilate's job title (here it is 'procurator') but rather Christians usually name him as Pontius Pilate.
+As touched upon, unlike Tacitus, Christian creeds also don't refer to Pilate's job title (here it is 'procurator') but rather Christians usually simply name him as Pontius Pilate.
 So if Tacitus was relying on a source, it was a source that uses non-Christian formulations.
-The dissimialrity with Christian-style formulations about the death of Christ, as found in ancient Christian texts, suggests that what we read in Tacitus is uniquely Roman.
+The dissimilarity with Christian-style formulations about the death of Christ, such as found in ancient Christian texts, suggests that what we read in Tacitus is uniquely Roman.
 It is not a version of a Christian belief statement.

 Tacitus only mentions the word 'Christ' to give an explanation for the origin of the word 'Chrestians' and thus to give a context to the origins of the movement.
 Where did Tacitus get the word 'Christ' from?
 Perhaps it was just general knowledge that Christians were so called because they spoke of Christ (Acts 11:23-36).
 The simple question, "Why are they called Christians?" would have delivered this answer to him.
 So Tacitus was interested in the origins of the word 'Chrestians', although seemingly not in the realities of Christian lives.